 If you’d like to learn more about why we as parents do what we do vs. effective and positive parenting check out our Resources page.

-More questions?
+Have more questions or want additional information?
 Send me an email asking for a free consultation.
 Include your availability in the coming week and I’ll respond within 24 hours with a day and time that works for both of us.